-Phishing is a scan typically carried out through unsolicited email and/or websites that pose as legitimate sites and lure unsuspecting victims to provide personal and financial information.
+What is phishing?
+Phishing is a scam typically carried out through unsolicited email and/or websites that pose as legitimate sites and lure unsuspecting victims to provide personal and financial information.
 Report all unsolicited email claiming to be from the IRS or an IRS-related function to phishing@irs.gov.
-If you've experienced any monetary losses due to an IRS-related incident, please report it to the Treasury Inspector General Administration (TIGTA) and file a complexitint with the Federal Trade Commission (FTC) through their Complaint Assistant to make the information available to investigators.
-NOTE: Please refer to Contact the IRS if you have a tax question not related to phishing or identity theft
+If you've experienced any monetary losses due to an IRS-related incident, please report it to the Treasury Inspector General Administration (TIGTA) and file a complaint with the Federal Trade Commission (FTC) through their Complaint Assistant to make the information available to investigators.
+NOTE: Please refer to Contact the IRS if you have a tax question not related to phishing or identity theft.
+ALERTS: W-2 Phishing Scam Targeting Schools, Restaurants, Hospitals, Tribal Groups and Others Tax Scams / Consumer Alerts What to do if you receive a suspicious IRS-related communication

-ALERTS:

-- W-2 Phishing Scam Targeting Schools, Restaurants, Hospitals, Tribal Groups

-- and Others

-Tax Scams / Consumer Alerts

-What to do if you receive a suspicious IRS-related communication

-If Then You receive an email claiming to be from the IRS that contains a request for personal information, taxes associated with a large investment, inheritance or lottery.
-Don't reply.
+Don't repy.

 Don't open any attachments.
 They can contain malicious code that may infect your computer or mobile phone.

 Don't click on any links.
-Visit our identity protection page if you clicked on links in a suspicious email or website and entered confidential information.
-Forward the email as-is to us at phishing@irs.gov .
+Visit our identity protection page if you clicked on links in a suspicious email or website and the protection of the and entered confidential information.
+Forward the email as-is to us at phishing@irs.gov.
 Don't forward